 Energy Consumption Formula

-Thus, whenever someone asks you how to calculate power consumption, you can calculate and give the answer using the above equation.
+Thus, whenever someone asks you how to calculate power consumption, you can calculate and answer using the above equation.

 Energy consumption can be widely classified based on several factors such as worldwide energy consumption, its impact on the environment, etc.